civonavoJsoliM/civonavoJsoliM/README.md

 Now that I'm a little older, I took the bold step and don't regret it for a moment.
 The first time I sat in class and wrote my first line of code, my heart started beating faster.
 At that moment I knew that I had not lost my passion and that I was on the right path.

-I will complete my current training in July 2024 and present a self-written project in which I will implement Java, SQL and JavaFX.
+I will complete my current education in 07/2024 and present a self-written project in which I will implement Java, SQL and JavaFX.
 But my curiosity and thirst for knowledge go far beyond that.
 I plan to develop myself in Micronaut, React, Kotlin and many other programming languages ​​and frameworks.

 Coding is my passion, and with my mentality, my work ethic, my mindset and my willingness to learn, I know no limits.